Chapter 4723-27 Medication Administration by Certified Medication Aide

 (b) Verbal behavior that is sexually demeaning to the resident or may be reasonably interpreted by the resident as sexually demeaning.

 (C) The hearings of the board shall be conducted in accordance with Chapter 119. of the Revised Code and Chapter 4723-16 of the Administrative Code.
-The board may appoint a hearing examiner, as provided in section 119.09 of the Revised Code, to conduct any hearing the board is authorized to hold under Chapter 119. of the Revised Code.
+The board may appoint a hearing examiner, as provided in section 119.09 of the Revised Code, or a board committee, to conduct any hearing the board is authorized to hold under Chapter 119. of the Revised Code.

 (D) In any instance in which the board is required under Chapter 119. of the Revised Code to give notice of an opportunity for a hearing and the applicant or certificate holder does not make a timely request for a hearing in accordance with section 119.07 of the Revised Code:

-(2) In the final order, the board may order any of the sanctions listed in paragraphs (A) or (B) of this rule.
+(2) In the final order, the board may order any of the sanctions listed in paragraph (A) or (B) of this rule.

 (E) If a criminal action is brought against a certified medication aide for an act or crime described in paragraphs (B)(3) to (B)(7) of this rule and the action is dismissed by the trial court other than on the merits: